 Originally from Mesa, Arizona, Capt.
 Emory began studying violin at four years old.
 He earned a B.A. in Church Music and Viola from Bob Jones University in 2005.
 After college Capt..
 Emory traveled nationally and internationally for three years serving as a string player and audio engineer for an evangelistic ministry led by Dr. Steve Pettit.
 He later attended the University of South Carolina to pursue conducting and viola studies, culminating in a M.M. degree in Conducting in 2010, and a Graduate Performance Certificate in Viola in 2013.
 His primary conducting mentors have been Larry Wyatt and Donald Portnoy with additional studies to include notable teachers such as Markand Thakar, Gustav Meier, Mark Gibson, and Donald Schleicher.

-Chief Master Sgt.
-Michael Piersol is the chief enlisted manager for The United States Air Force Band, Joint Base Anacostia-Bolling, Washington, D.C.
-He is responsible to the Band commander for functional oversight of operations, logistics, publicity, resource management, training and readiness for the 184-member unit.
-Prior to his current assignment, Chief Piersol served as the chief of operations for The USAF Band.
+Chief Master Sergeant Patrick McDermott is the Chief Enlisted Manager for The United States Air Force Band, Joint Base Anacostia-Bolling, Washington, D.C.
+He is responsible to the Band’s commander for functional oversight of operations, logistics, publicity, resource management, training and readiness for the 183-member unit.
+Prior to his current assignment, Chief McDermott served as the Chief of Operations for The USAF Band.